alokpandey/Inventory-system/docs/docs/develop/contributing.md

 InvenTree roughly follow the [GitLab flow](https://about.gitlab.com/topics/version-control/what-are-gitlab-flow-best-practices/) branching style, to allow simple management of multiple tagged releases, short-lived branches, and development on the main branch.

 There are nominally 5 active branches:
-- `master` - The main development branch
+- `main` - The main development branch
 - `stable` - The latest stable release
 - `l10n` - Translation branch: Source to Crowdin
 - `l10_crowdin` - Translation branch: Source from Crowdin